sanjanedic/SBARepay/README.md

 # SBA Repay
-Insight Data Science Project (Fall 2017, NYC)
+Insight Data Science Project (Fall 2017, NYC).

 For more details, see www.sanjanedic.com

-Contains analysis of data from SBA's 7a loan report (loan-level data for ~1.44 million loans) in conjuction with macroeconomic indicators (S&P 1500 index).
-Random Forest Classifier is trained to predict whether a loan will be paid in full or default, and most important features are determined.
+I used loan report data for 1.5 million small business loans (SBA's 7a loan report) in conjunction with economic indicators (S&P 1500 index) to build a Random Forest classifier that predicts whether a loan will be paid in full or default.
+This is important so that Small Business Administration knows what kind of loans to provide guarantees for.
+It turns out that the state of the economy at the time a loan is awarded is more predictive of it defaulting than the type of the business it is given to.

 * Exploratory data analysis and data cleaning - SBARepayEDA notebook
-* Model training and testing - SBARepayML notebook
+* Model training and testing and feature importance - SBARepayML notebook

 Links to data: